 - (a) protecting the user: Users may not give out any personal identifiable information online (name, age, ID numbers, address, etc.); - (b) protection of passwords: Passwords are confidential.
 If a user believes their password has been compromised, it should be changed immediately and an administrator alerted.
 Each user is responsible for keeping their password secure; - (c) privacy on the District network: District email, files, and anything else created and stored on local or cloud-based servers are not private.
 The network administrator may monitor any account at any time for subject, content, and appropriateness.
 Users are responsible for their actions on the District network and any violations of this policy will be reported to the school administrator; - (d) Internet etiquette and social media: Users must follow the District Code of Conduct for guidelines on accepted behaviors both online and in our schools.
 Each user is responsible for what they say online.
-Social media platforms or other online programs may not be used to create, send, display, or distribute anti-social, harassing or threatening messages, pictures, or other media, including that which is defamatory, abusive, obscene, profane, racially offensive, or offensive to human dignity; - (e) videos and photographs: No user is permitted to take photos or videos of any staff member or student without their explicit consent; - (f) proxy use: Users are not permitted to employ the use of proxies to circumvent the content filtering put in place by the District; - (g) refraining from plagiarism and adhering to copyright laws.
+Social media platforms or other online programs may not be used to create, send, display, or distribute anti-social, harassing or threatening messages, pictures, or other media, including that which is defamatory, abusive, obscene, profane, racially offensive, or offensive to human dignity; - (e) videos and photographs: No user is permitted to take photos or videos of any staff member or student without their explicit consent; - (f) proxy use: Users are not permitted to employ the use of proxies to circumvent the content filtering put in place by the District; - (g) refraining from plagiarism and adhering to copyright laws. -

-Internet Safety/Managing Your Digital Footprint

-In addition to being a good digital citizen, users you must also be aware of their your own digital footprint.
-Developing a positive digital footprint is essential, important to your future. lit reflects the information you shared online about yourself and can be harmful to the user or District's your reputation if mismanaged, or in the event an account if one of your accounts has been compromised.
-Good management includes, but is not limited to:

-- (a) pProtecting the user: ing yourself.
-Users may notDo not give out any personal identifiable information online (name, age, ID numbers, address, etc.); - (a) pProtection of ing your passwords: Passwords are confidential.
-If a user believes their, if you believe your password has been compromised, it should be changed you should change it immediately and alert a superior teacher or administrator alerted.
-Each user is You are responsible for keeping their your password secure; - (b) pPrivacy on our District network: District emailNew Paltz CSD Email, files, and anything else created and stored on our local or cloud based servers are not private.
-The network administrator may monitor any account at any time for subject, content, and appropriateness.
-Users are You are responsible for their your actions on our the District network and any violations of this policy will be reported to the school administrator; - (c) Internet etiquette and social media: Users must. f Follow the District Code of Conduct for guidelines on accepted behaviors both online and in our schools.
-Each user is You are responsible for what they you say online.
-Do not use Ssocial media platforms or other online programs may not be used to create, send, display, or distribute anti-social, harassing or threatening messages, pictures, or other media, including that which is defamatory, abusive, obscene, profane, racially offensive, or offensive to human dignity; - (d) vVideos and photographs: No user student is permitted to take photos or videos of any other staff member or student without their explicit consent of the staff member or student;
+Additional Responsibilities

-(e) pProxy use:.
-No user staff member or student is permitted to employ the use of proxies to circumvent the content filtering pit in pace by the District of New Paltz CSD [63]; (f) rRefraining from plagiarism and adhering to copyright laws.
-[64] (g) (h)-Additional Responsibilities a) Users must [65] use the school Network/Internet for educational purposes. b) Users are A Each user [66] is responsible for all material received via the Internet.
-Users A Each user may NOT: c) 1. aAttempt to circumvent Network/Internet security measures; 2. tTamper with or in any way adjust default or teacher-created settings; 3. cereate and/or place a computer virus onto any computer; 4. tTrespass in another's user's folder, work, or files; 5. sShare his/her their own ID Password with others; 6. lLog in under another person's user's account; Access personal email accounts using the District's Internet connections without teacher consent.
-7. rReveal personal information about themselves or others on websites, including last names, addresses and/or phone numbers; Complete and/or submit forms found on websites without permission 8. rReceive or transmit information pertaining to dangerous instrumentalities such as bombs, automatic weapons, or other illicit firearms, weaponry, or explosive devices; Create, send, display, or receive anti-social, harassing or threatening messages, pictures, or other media, including that which is defamatory, abusive, obscene, profane, racially offensive, or offensive to human dignity (Moved to Internet Etiquette/Social Media) cereate, send, display, or receive hate mail, discriminatory or other antisocial remarks, or information which is intended to harass;[67][68] 9. dDamage, dismantle, detach, or remove computers, computer systems, computer networks, computer mice, printers, scanners, or cameras; 10. rRemove keys from the keyboard; 11. dDisconnect or alter any computer cables; 12. iIntentionally waste limited resources (paper, connect time, student and teacher searching time, ink cartridges, laser jet toner, printer ribbons, data storage devices diskettes dises, storage space, etc.); 13. eEmploy the Network/Internet for commercial purposes;
+- a) Users must use the school Network/Internet for educational purposes. - b) Users are responsible for all material received via the Internet. - c) Users-may NOT: - 1. attempt to circumvent Network/Internet security measures; - 2. tamper with or in any way adjust default or teacher-created settings; - 3. create and/or place a computer virus onto any computer; - 4. trespass in another's user's folder, work, or files; - 5. share his/her their own ID Password with others; - 6. log in under another person's user's account;

-bBring gum, food or drink into computer/electronic equipment areas;

-15. aAccess the Network to play non-educational games or for other non-academic activities;
+Access personal email accounts using the District's Internet connections without teacher consent.

+7. reveal personal information about themselves or others on websites, including last names, addresses and/or phone numbers;

+Complete and/or submit forms found on websites without permissioncreate, send, display, or receive hate mail, discriminatory or other antisocial remarks, or information which is intended to harass;

+8. receive or transmit information pertaining to dangerous instrumentalities such as bombs, automatic weapons, or other illicit firearms, weaponry, or explosive devices;

+Create, send, display, or receive anti-social, harassing or threatening messages, pictures, or other media, including that which is defamatory, abusive, obscene, profane, racially offensive, or offensive to human-dignity (Moved to Internet Etiquette/Social Media)

+9. damage, dismantle, detach, or remove computers, computer systems, computer networks, computer mice, printers, scanners, or cameras;

+- 10. remove keys from the keyboard; - 11. disconnect or alter any computer cables; - 12. intentionally waste limited resources (paper, connect time, student and teacher searching time, ink cartridges, laser jet toner, printer ribbons, data storage devices, storage space, etc.); - 13. employ the Network/Internet for commercial purposes; - 14. bring gum, food or drink into computer/electronic equipment areas; - 15. access the Network to play non-educational games or for other non-academic activities;

-Participate in any type of newsgroups or "chat" rooms
+Participate in any type of newsgroups or "chat" rooms-